-Except in rare cases, your Medicare claims will be sent directly from your Medicare providers to Medicare.
-Payments will then be sent directly from Medicare to your Medicare providers according to the Medicare reimbursement rates.
-This is often accomplished electronically.
-Only under very unusual circumstances will Medicare reimburse a Medicare patient directly for expenses related to his or her medical care.
+Except in rare cases, you don’t need to file for reimbursement from Medicare.
+Under Original Medicare (Part A and Part B), your Medicare claims will be sent directly from your Medicare providers to Medicare.
+Medicare pays your Medicare providers according to the program’s reimbursement rates.
+Only in very unusual circumstances will Medicare reimburse a beneficiary directly for expenses related to his or her medical care.

-Medicare reimbursements do not apply to Medicare deductions or Medicare premiums.
-They only apply to charges directly related to medical care.
-Medicare reimbursement rates are set by federal legislation, and govern how much a provider or supplier will receive from Medicare for Medicare claims.
+Medicare reimbursements don’t usually apply to Medicare deductibles or Medicare premiums.
+They generally apply to charges directly related to medical care.
+Medicare reimbursement rates are set by federal legislation and govern how much a provider or supplier will receive from Medicare to provide a given medical service or supply.

-If you have Original Medicare, your Medicare providers and medical suppliers are required by law to submit Medicare claims related to your medical care directly to Medicare.
+If you have Original Medicare, Part A and Part B, your Medicare providers and medical suppliers are required by law to submit Medicare claims related to your medical care directly to Medicare.
 These claims are often filed electronically, and payment is made according to the Medicare reimbursement rates listed in the Medicare fee schedule.

 In rare cases, you may have to file a claim for reimbursement.
-This would only happen if you received services from a provider who did not accept Medicare assignment.
+This may happen if you received services from a provider that did not accept Medicare assignment.

-How assignment works: If a provider accepts Medicare assignment, it means the provider is a participating contractor with Medicare and has agreed to accept the approved Medicare reimbursement rates as payment in full for Medicare claims.
-This means that if the approved Medicare reimbursement rate for a mammogram is $100, then a provider who accepts assignment will be required to accept $100 as payment in full for the service, even if his or her normal billing rate is $115.
-You would still be responsible for your portion of the fee (usually determined by your coinsurance, if your yearly deductible has already been met).
+How assignment works: If a provider accepts Medicare assignment, it means the provider is a participating contractor with Medicare and has agreed to accept the Medicare-approved reimbursement rates as full payment for a medical service or supply.
+This means that if the approved Medicare reimbursement rate for a mammogram is $100, then a provider that accepts assignment will be required to accept $100 as payment in full for the service, even if his or her normal billing rate is $115.
+You would still be responsible for your portion of the fee (usually determined by your copayment or coinsurance, if your yearly deductible has already been met).
 However, because the provider accepts payment according to the Medicare reimbursement rates, you cannot be charged for the extra $15 not paid by Medicare.

-If you received medical care from a provider who did not accept Medicare assignment, you may have been required to pay for the entire service up front.
-If this was the case, you may be eligible to file a claim for reimbursement.
+If you received medical care from a provider that did not accept Medicare assignment, you may be required to pay for the entire service up front.
+If this was the case, you may need to file a claim for reimbursement.
 Your claim will be governed according to the Medicare reimbursement rates, even if your bill from the provider was more than the approved Medicare amount.
+Non-participating providers can charge Medicare patients up to 15% above the Medicare-approved amount.

 The itemized bill must list the following information: